OGsniper-philly/diff_drive_robot/README.md

-# My Robot! built by Nikolai Philipenko
+# My Differential Drive Robot!  by Nikolai Philipenko
 The goal of this project is to make a **differential drive** robot using ROS2.
 The robot will have teleoperations, mapping and localization, autonomous navigation, and object detection / following.

 The robot can be simulated in a Gazebo environment or run on a real bot using raspberry pi and arduino.